How to Get and Keep a Good Man

 me, she and I hung out at times to have lunch, that sort of

 thing.
-We were becoming friends.
+We were starting to become friends.
 She was getting to know me

 and--unbeknownst to me--deciding whether I was the kind of man that she

 wanted--a follower of the Scout Law.
 She discovered that I was

 indeed, and she became quite interested in me romantically.
 She